millejoh/emacs-ipython-notebook/doc/source/index.rst

 Customization
 -------------

-You can customize EIN using the Emacs customization UI by typing ``M-x customize-group RET ein RET``.
+You can customize EIN by typing ``M-x customize-group RET ein RET``.
 All the configurable variables are listed below.

 Subpackages
 ^^^^^^^^^^^